Unidata/gempak/README.md

         .
 Gemenviron.profile
         make everything

-## Quick Source Code build against Python
+## Source Code build against Python

         cd GEMPAK7
         .
 Gemenviron.profile
         . source_python.sh
         make everything

-## Create the NAWIPS symbolic link
+## /home/gempak/NAWIPS symbolic link

 After installing or building from source, but before running any GEMAPK programs, you should create a symbolic link NAWIPS in your home directory to maintain a single command in **.cshrc** or **.profile** that sources the current GEMPAK installation: